-To check how the implementation of the Strategy is going, the MA provided the IE with the monitoring report updated at the 29th of July 2022.
+To check how the implementation of the Strategy is going, the MA provided the IE with the monitoring report updated at the 31st of December 2022.
 Here it is possible to get a detailed overview of the activities conducted.
 What seems more interesting is the section focussed on social media.
 In the table that follows it is possible to have a look at the performance of the two Programme's social accounts, namely Facebook and Twitter.
-Unfortunately, it was not possible to make a comparative analysis for the performance of these tools because data for other periods were not available at this moment.
-The IE, however, went to look at the number of Facebook followers that other Interreg programs have and what emerges is that Ita-Cro was surely negative impacted by the fact that externalized communication services quite late during the programming period.
+The IE went to look at the number of Facebook followers that other Interreg programs have and what emerges is that Ita-Cro was surely negative impacted by the fact that externalized communication services quite late during the programming period.
 Social media performance was influenced by this, in the initial period posts and interactions were very sporadic.
 Just to give some numbers, here is a list of Interreg programs and their Facebook followers:

-- Italy Austria 205,

-- Italy Slovenia 559,
+- Italy Austria 205, - Italy Slovenia 559,

 - Italy Switzerland 3765,

 - Italy Malta 838,

 - Italy Albania Montenegro 3511.